-Management has elected to reference to information on websites or other forms of interactive data outside the GSA's 2020 Agency Financial Report to provide additional information for the users of its financial statements.
+Management has elected to reference to information on websites or other forms of interactive data outside the GSA's 2021 Agency Financial Report to provide additional information for the users of its consolidated, ASF, and FBF financial statements.
 Such information is not a required part of the basic consolidated, ASF, and FBF financial statements or supplementary information required by the Federal Accounting Standards Advisory Board.
 The information on these websites or the other interactive data has not been subjected to any of our auditing procedures, and accordingly we do not express an opinion or provide any assurance on it.